JoseExposito/ubuntuone-qt-files/README.md

 Unofficial Ubuntu One Files cross-platform C++/QML mobile application.

-The application is in ALPHA state for the moment and, although is stable, it is not recomended to replace your current Ubuntu One client because this features are missing:
+The application is in ALPHA state for the moment and, although is stable, it is not recommended to replace your current Ubuntu One client because this features are missing:

  - Create account
  - Automatic uploads from the camera roll